 Below we see the sleeveless fit-and flare frock worn by Loren Gray at the Carolina Herrera Spring 2017 Show.
 However, I believe the piece is from the designer's Evening Fall 2016 collection.

-Queen Letizia accessorised with her Prada pointy-toe pumps in nude patent leather and a new red clutch bag with a satin panel down the centre.
+Queen Letizia accessorized with a new pair of beige Prada glossed Saffiano leather pointy-toe pumps (US$650) and a new red clutch bag with a satin panel down the centre.

 The handbag is the 'Mary' model from Magrit (€240).